Watts-Energy/Watts.Azure/README.md

 # Azure Data Factory
 We currently support Copy Table -> Table and Table -> DataLake, through the fluent interface.

-Similarly to working with batch, you will need an environment that implements *IPredefinedDataCopyEnvironment*.
+Similarly to working with batch, you will need an environment that implements *IDataCopyEnvironment*.
 Implementing this environment requires you to find the following information:
 1. Your subscription id (find it through the [Azure portal](https://portal.azure.com)).
 2. Application client id (explained below)